Ovarian Reserve Testing

 Activate your collection kit and collect your sample in the morning.
 Return your sample on the same day, using the prepaid shipping label provided.

-Once your sample arrives in the laboratory, confidential results will be available from your secure online account within 2 to 5 days.
+Once your sample arrives in the laboratory, confidential results will be available from your secure online account in ~2-5 days.

 Get medical support